HannahChen19/ZDO_Cuda/README.md

 x86-64 assembly project?
 The process that will be parallelized is the process of identifying whether or not a vertex has an indegree of zero.
 ### ii.
-What existing implementations have been done with the proposed process (i.e.,
+What existing implementations have been done with the proposed process?
-related works)?
-How would it differ from your proposed implementation if it has been parallelized?
 No existing implementations have been done with the proposed process.
 The study in which the group will parallelize included an implementation or pseudocode of the algorithm.